-We’re all going to make mistakes, but there are the rookie mistakes that certainly affects your serve.
+We’re all going to make mistakes, but there are rookie mistakes that certainly affect your serve.

-Avoiding these each and every time you serve is imperative to maintaining your form.
+Avoiding these each and every time you serve is imperative to maintaining your form and adding consistency.

-If you lean forward too far, your serve is basically going to fail.
+If you lean forward too far, you’re likely early to the ball.

-If you throw your ball up too high when you begin your swing, or you swing before you should, it’s going to throw you out of sync.
+If you toss the ball up too or swing before you should, it’s going to throw off your timing and you’ll be out of sync with your service motion.

-Then your ball hits the edge of the racket, then it hits the net or doesn’t even make it over.
+Then you shank the ball and it grazes the top of the net or doesn’t even make it over.

-You can’t just swing the racket and have it touch the ball, otherwise, it’s going to throw the momentum off.
+It’s usually referred to as pronation.
+You can’t just swing the racket and have it merely graze the ball.

-Your wrist is what provides that snap we talked about earlier, so constricting it will bring on other common problems.
+Your wrist is what provides that snap/pronation mentioned above, so constricting it will bring on other common problems.